lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 *  C (MIC checked): C is a 1-bit field.
 This field is used in the ACK format packets to know if the MIC check was correct or not.

 *  Message Integrity Check (MIC).
 This field, which has a size of M bits, is computed by the sender over the complete packet (i.e. a SCHC compressed or an uncompressed IPv6 packet) before fragmentation.
-The algorithm to be used to compute the MIC is not defined in this document, and needs to be defined in other documents (e.g. technology-specific profiles).
 The MIC allows the receiver to check errors in the reassembled packet, while it also enables compressing the UDP checksum by use of SCHC compression.
-The CRC32 as 0xEDB88320 is recommended for the computing MIC, other algorithm MUST be defined in the corresponding technology documents.
+The CRC32 as 0xEDB88320 is recommended for computing the MIC, other algorithm MUST be defined in the corresponding technology documents (e.g. technology-specific profiles).

 *  Retransmission Timer.
 It is used after the transmission of a window to detect an error transmission of the ACK corresponding to this window.
 Depending on the reliability option it will ask for an ACK retransmission on ACK-Always or it will trigger the next window on ACK-on-error.

 *  Inactivity Timer.
 This timer is used to detect when there is a problem in the transmission of frames and the receiver does not get any frame during a period of time or a number of packets in a period of time.
-When this happen, an abort needs to be sent.
+When this happens, an abort needs to be sent.
 Initially and each time a frame is received the timer is reinitialized.
 The size of the timer is not defined in this document and must be defined in the specific technology document.

 *  Attempts.
 It is a counter used to request a missing ACK, and in consequence to determine when an Abort is needed because there is a recurrent error, which maximal value is MAX_ACK_REQUEST.
 The default value of MAX_ACK_REQUESTS is not stated in this document, and it is expected to be defined in other